ogra1/strongswan-snap/README.md

 snap install --devmode --edge strongswan-ogra

-Configuration lives in /var/snap/strongswan-ogra/current/etc The charon service should automatically start after install and can e controlled with systemctl as:
+Configuration lives in /var/snap/strongswan-ogra/current/etc The charon service should automatically start after install and can be controlled with systemctl as:

 `snap.strongswan-ogra.strongswan.service`